The Athenian Mercury

 The Athenian Mercury, or The Athenian Gazette, or The Question Project, or The Casuistical Mercury, was a periodical written by The Athenian Society and published in London twice weekly between 17 March 1690 (i.e. 1691 Gregorian calendar) and 14 June 1697.
 John Dunton was the editor in chief.
 A spin-off of The Athenian Mercury, The Ladies' Mercury, was also published by The Athenian Society, in 1693, for four weeks.
 It was the first periodical that catered specifically to women readers.

 Title

-The magazine was first called The Athenian Gazette or The Casuistical Mercury when it was first printed.
+The magazine was initially called The Athenian Gazette or The Casuistical Mercury in its first printings.
 Dunton explains in his autobiography Life and Errors he had an inspiration for the title one day while he was walking home that he would "not exchange for 50 guineas."
 He continues that a reader of his magazine need only consult Acts 17:21 to see the reasoning behind the title.

 After the first issue was published, concerns were raised about Dunton's use of the word "Gazette", to which the 25-year-old London Gazette could be considered to have prior claim; in response, Dunton changed "Gazette" to "Mercury".